-Most people who rent their homes or apartments on a short-term basis through websites such as Airbnb, VRBO, Homeaway, or Craigslist have neighbors.
-And these neighbors are not always thrilled by having temporary residents living next door or down the hall.
-Nearby residents are often affected by short-term guests, even if it's just a sense of uncertainty or unease as to who's coming and going in the building or next door.
-And some guests can cause real problems for your neighbors, by making too much noise, blocking driveways, or partying at all hours.
+Most people who rent their homes or apartments on a short-term basis through websites such as Airbnb, VRBO, or Craigslist have neighbors.
+And these neighbors might not be thrilled by having temporary residents next door or down the hall.
+They might simply feel uncertainty or unease as to who's coming and going nearby.
+Or, they might encounter very real problems, such as guests who make too much noise, block driveways, or party at all hours.

-Typically, people who rent their apartments or homes short term never bother to tell nearby residents about it.
-Your neighbors may see strangers wandering about with no idea who they are or why they are in your building or next door.
+Typically, people who rent out their apartments or homes short term never bother to tell nearby residents about it.
+Your neighbors might see strangers wandering about with no idea who they are or why they're in your building, space between your houses, or next door.

-Tell your neighbors about your rental plans.
-Let them know that you'll be renting your home or apartment on a short-term basis, and that they may be seeing strangers around the building or in your home.
+Tell neighbors about your rental plans.
+Let them know that you'll be renting your home or apartment on a short-term basis, and that they might be seeing strangers around the building or in your home.
 You could even hold a happy hour or house party to make your announcement to neighbors.
-Depending on how close you are with your neighbors, you may decide to email them every time you rent out your home on a short-term basis.
+Depending on how close you are with your neighbors, you might decide to email them every time you rent out your home on a short-term basis.

-Provide your short-term guests your contact information.
-Encourage them to get in touch with you regarding any questions or about your property or neighborhood (and not pester your neighbors).
+Provide short-term guests with your contact information.
+Encourage them to get in touch with you regarding any questions or about your property or neighborhood (and not to pester your neighbors).

-The best way to avoid complaints from your neighbors is to carefully screen your guests.
-You're asking for trouble, for example, if you rent your one-bedroom apartment for the weekend to a group of 10 college students.
-Don't overcrowd your home with guests.
+The best way to avoid complaints from neighbors is to carefully screen your guests.
+You're asking for trouble, for example, if you rent your one-bedroom apartment for the weekend to a group of ten college students.
+Don't overcrowd your home.

-Many sites, such as Airbnb's "How to Host" section, include guidelines for communicating with and screening guests, and collect ratings and input from their past hosts.
+Many sites, such as Airbnb's "Become a Host" section, include guidelines for communicating with and screening guests, and collect ratings and input from their past hosts.

 Consider and respect the nature of your neighborhood.
 Is it an extremely quiet or purely residential area?
-In this event, too frequent rentals may lead to neighbor complaints, even if your guests are perfectly well-behaved.
-You may wish to limit your short-term rentals to just a few times a year.
-On the other hand, if you live in a lively area where people are constantly coming and going, you should feel free to rent more often.
+In this event, too-frequent rentals could lead to neighbor complaints, even if your guests are perfectly well-behaved.
+You might wish to limit your short-term rentals to just a few times a year.
+On the other hand, if you live in a lively area where people are constantly coming and going, you can feel free to rent more often.